Forbidden Information: The Independence Postulate.

-\paragraph {IP:} {\em Let $X$ be a sequence defined with an $n$-bit mathematical statement (\eg in PA or set theory).\\ Suppose a sequence $Y$ can be located in the physical world with a $k$-bit instruction set.\\ Then $\I(X:Y)<k{+}n{+}c $, for some small absolute constant $c$.} \\ (Note that $X$ and $Y$ can each have much more than $k{+}n{+}c$ bits of information.)
+\paragraph {IP:} {\em Let $X$ be a sequence defined with an $n$-bit mathematical statement (\eg in PA or set theory), and a sequence $Y$ can be located in the physical world with a $k$-bit instruction set (\eg ip-address).
+Then $\I(X:Y)<k{+}n{+}c $, for some small absolute constant $c$.}